michael-hartmann/caps/docs/manual/manual.rst

 CaPS provides software to describe the Casimir effect in the plane-sphere geometry for arbitrary temperatures and arbitrary non-magnetic materials constituting sphere and plate.
 Both objects are assumed to be in vacuum.
-The plane-sphere geometry is sketched in :numref:`aspect_ratios` and is characterized by the sphere radius :math:`R` and the distance :math:`L` between sphere and infinite plane.
+The plane-sphere geometry is sketched in the inset of :numref:`aspect_ratios` and is characterized by the sphere radius :math:`R` and the distance :math:`L` between sphere and infinite plane.